Josh-Tracy/Kubernetes-Home-Lab/roles/kubeconfigs/README.md

 Description
 --------------

-The cluster.kubeconfig.j2 file will be placed into the $HOME/.kube directory on each worker and master node and used with the kubeadm init --config option to initialize the cluster.
+The cluster.kubeconfig.j2 file will be placed into the $HOME/.kube directory on master node and used with the kubeadm init --config option to initialize the cluster.

+- There is a file under this roles files directory for more complext creation of kubeconfigs.

 Role Variables
 --------------